ivan-korobkov/pdef/README.md

 - Packages, modules, imports and namespaces.
 - Circular module imports and type references (with some limitations).
-- Simple type system with clear separation between data structures and interfaces.
+- Simple type system built on a clear separation between data structures and interfaces.
 - Message and interface inheritance.
 - Chained method invocations.
 - Default JSON format and HTTP RPC.